Speech Generation API

 Best Practices

-1. Choose the right provider: OpenAI for speed, ElevenLabs for quality, Google for language coverage
+1. Choose the right provider: OpenAI for speed, ElevenLabs eleven_v3 for highest quality (YouTube, podcasts), ElevenLabs eleven_flash_v2_5 for real-time, Google for language coverage